Trump won’t commit to peaceful transfer of power if he loses

 The Biden campaign responded Wednesday, as it did after Trump’s July comments: “The American people will decide this election.
 And the United States government is perfectly capable of escorting trespassers out of the White House.”

-It is highly unusual that a sitting president would express less than complete confidence in the American democracy’s electoral process.
-But Trump four years ago, when in the closing stages of his race against Hillary Clinton, also declined to commit to honoring the election results if the Democrat won.

-When asked during an October 2016 debate about whether he would abide by the voters’ will, Trump responded that he would “keep you in suspense.”
+Trump made similar comments ahead of the 2016 election.
+When asked during an October debate whether he would abide by the voters’ will, Trump responded that he would “keep you in suspense.”

 It’s unlikely that any chaos in states with universal mail-in voting will cause the election result to be inaccurately tabulated, as Trump has suggested.